keboola/connection-docs/management/project/migration/index.md

 - Table Content Overview application

 Also projects with a Redshift backend should be first migrated to Snowflake.
+`MySQL` transformations should be also first migrated to Snowflake.

 Keboola support will inform you after completing the project validation if there are any of these issues with your project.